National education standards delivered at a local level

 From 21st Century Schools and new ways of regional working, to supporting the delivery of youth services, our councils continue to operate at the forefront of educational improvement in Wales.

-As outlined in ‘Localism 2016-21’ we believe our councils must now be empowered to deliver Wales’ ambitions for constant improvement by setting budgets and priorities at a local level.
+We believe our councils must now be empowered to deliver Wales’ ambitions for constant improvement by setting budgets and priorities at a local level.

 Pre-16 education must remain within local government, receive the funding it deserves and be shaped by councils who are directly accountable to their local communities.